Edward A. Pierce: Biography

 Pierce was born in 1874 in Orrington, Maine, and attended Bowdoin College before dropping out.
 The college conferred an honorary Doctor of Laws degree on Pierce in 1956.
 In 1960, a second honorary Doctor of Laws was conferred on him by Brown University, where he was a trustee.

 Pierce, who had worked as the manager of a lumber business in his twenties, gave up a comfortable $100 a week salary to become a clerk at A.A.
 Housman & Company in 1901.
 In 1921, he became the sole managing partner of the firm and led it through a major transformation becoming one of the leading Wall Street brokerage firms.
 In 1927, the firm was renamed E.A.
 Pierce & Co. in honor of his role in leading the firm.
 He died in December 1974 at the age of 100.

 According to his obituary, at the time of his death, he was survived by his wife, Luella Van Hoosear, age 102.
-This became the climax of a comedy routine, "Survived by his wife", by the late comedian, Alan King.